Search

 📱 Steps for the negotiator:

-2. Save contact to phone:
+2. Save the contact to your phone:

-• Name, first name
+• Name, surname

 • Phone number